Rahul Gandhi: Demonetisation

 During his public speeches and political rallies, Gandhi has consistently criticised the demonetisation move, claiming that it failed to achieve its intended objectives of combating black money and curbing corruption.
 He has also argued that the policy was implemented without proper consultation with experts or the opposition parties.
 Gandhi further asserted that, demonetisation caused significant disruption to farmers, and rendered millions jobless in small and medium-sized businesses, and workers in the informal sector.

+Personal life

+Gandhi is reticent about discussing his private and personal life.
+He is a Hindu and has discussed practising Vipassana meditation.
+Gandhi is known to have trained in the martial arts, particularly aikido and jiu jitsu.

+Rahul serves in Parliament alongside his mother Sonia and sister Priyanka.
+He and his sister are the only sibling duo serving together in the 18th Lok Sabha.